miner2046/Bonkcoin-core/doc/build-unix.md

 ## Install dependencies

-You must install required dependencies to build a basic Bonkcoin daemon, optional dependencies may vary according to your requirements.
+You must install required dependencies to build a basic Friccoin daemon, optional dependencies may vary according to your requirements.

 Wallet is optional to run a node, see [Wallet](#wallet) section to enable them.